Independent Banking Advisory Service

 IBAS offers specialist and individual Director's Personal Guarantee advice and direct assistance and we can establish how best your Director's Personal Guarantee Debt claim or Demand may be resolved.

-Independent Banking Advisory Service (IBAS) is a national, independent, non-profit, unique specialist banking customer membership organization which resolves banking complaints and disputes and which has campaigned on UK Banking customer issues since 1992.
-We provide bank and business banking assessment, analysis, bank comment and content for BBC TV News, ITV, Radio and national newspapers.
+Independent Banking Advisory Service (IBAS) National, independent, unique, experienced, specialist, non-profit, banking customer membership organization investigates and resolves business banking disputes.
+IBAS has campaigned on UK Banking issues since 1992 and provides business banking analysis, comment and content for BBC TV News, ITV, Radio and national newspapers.